jmenzies722/README/README.md

 🌍 NSBE National Society Black Engineers: Actively participated from 2019 to 2023.
 📄 Website: https://jmenzies722.github.io/Portfolio/

-Take a look at my detailed resume for more information on my education, project experiences, and honed skills.

 Feel free to reach out to me via LinkedIn for any collaboration or job opportunities.

 🚀 Let's connect and create something amazing together!